balena-io/docs/shared/getting-started/getDeviceOnDash/revpi-core-3.md

 After flash is complete, power off your {{ $device.name }} and unplug the micro-USB cable.
 Powering the {{ $device.name }} on will now result in the device booting from the freshly-written eMMC.

-__Note:__ You can flash several {{ $device.name }}s with the same OS image file and all the devices will boot and provision into your application's fleet.
+__Note:__ You can flash several {{ $device.name }}s with the same OS image file and all the devices will boot and provision into your fleet.
 You can also disable the auto-ejecting or validation steps from the **Etcher** settings panel.

 [etcher-link]:https://www.balena.io/etcher